 MCB Bank Limited (the "Head Office") is a Pakistan registered bank with its principal office in Lahore, Pakistan.
-It commenced its operations in the United Arab Emirates (UAE) in 2014 as a wholesale bank and currently has one branch (the "Bank") in Dubai.
-The address of the registered office of the Bank is P.O.
-Box 6481, Dubai.
+It commenced its operations in the United Arab Emirates (UAE) in 2014 as a wholesale bank and currently has two branches (the "Bank") in Dubai and Sharjah.